Stabilizer R\'enyi Entropy and Conformal Field Theory: Ising criticality

 Finally, we consider the boundary condition $\Gamma_0$ corresponding to the projection onto the product of $\ket*{\mathrm{Bell}^{00}}$, which is necessary when evaluating the mutual SRE (cf. the product of $P^{00}$ in Eq.~\eqref{eq:paulistring-partial} and the green boundary in Fig.~\ref{fig:partition-function-mutual}).
 Since this projection preserves the independence of replicas, the resulting boundary state must consist of a $2\alpha$-fold tensor product of single-component $S^1\!/\mathbb{Z}_2$ free-boson boundary states.
 We also note that the projection on $\ket*{\mathrm{Bell}^{00}}$ forces the two qubits in the local doubled Hilbert space to occupy the same state (either $\ket{0}$ or $\ket{1}$) without constraining any specific spin configuration, which, in the field-theoretical language, should correspond to the free boundary condition.
 It has been known that such a free boundary state can be realized by the DBC with $\phi=\pi/2$ in the single-component $S^1\!/\mathbb{Z}_2$ free-boson theory, which, in the paired Ising CFTs, corresponds to a tensor product of two free boundary states $\ket*{f}\!\otimes\!\ket*{f}$~\cite{oshikawa1997boundary}.
 Thus, the resulting expression of $\Gamma_0$ in terms of the bosonic fields is

-Again, we write the corresponding boundary state in the multicomponent $S^1\!/\mathbb{Z}_2$ theory as $\ket*{\Gamma_0}_{\mathrm{orb}}$, whose g-factor is denoted by $g_0$.
-In fact, from Eq.~\eqref{eq:paulistring-bellbasis}, we can deduce that this g-factor must be trivial, $g_0=1$, since the Born probability for obtaining the uniform measurement outcome corresponding to $\ket*{\mathrm{Bell}^{00}}$ is nothing but the square of the expectation value of the identity operator:
+Again, we write the corresponding boundary state in the multicomponent $S^1\!/\mathbb{Z}_2$ theory as $\ket*{\Gamma_0}_{\mathrm{orb}}$, whose $g$-factor is denoted by $g_0$.
+In fact, from Eq.~\eqref{eq:paulistring-bellbasis}, we can deduce that this $g$-factor must be trivial, $g_0=1$, since the Born probability for obtaining the uniform measurement outcome corresponding to $\ket*{\mathrm{Bell}^{00}}$ is nothing but the square of the expectation value of the identity operator:

-We will explicitly validate the above expression~\eqref{eq:gamma0_description} of the boundary condition $\Gamma_0$ by showing that, within the single-component theory, the only boundary condition yielding the unit g-factor is indeed the DBC at a non-fixed point $\phi\neq 0,\pi$ (see Eq.~\eqref{eq:unity_of_g0} and the corresponding discussions).
+We will explicitly validate the above expression~\eqref{eq:gamma0_description} of the boundary condition $\Gamma_0$ by showing that, within the single-component theory, the only boundary condition yielding the unit $g$-factor is indeed the DBC at a non-fixed point $\phi\neq 0,\pi$ (see Eq.~\eqref{eq:unity_of_g0} and the corresponding discussions).